 Understanding the Effects of Using Heroin

-Heroin is an Opioid which has powerful effects and poses serious risks.
+Heroin is an Opioid with powerful effects and serious risks.
 Although Heroin is illegal to use or possess in the United States, many people use Heroin as a recreational drug to experience intense euphoria.
 It is usually manufactured as white or brown powder or in a form known as black tar.
-The most common way to administer the drug is by injecting it into the veins, although heroin can also be smoked, snorted, and inhaled.
+The most common way to administer the drug is by injecting it into the veins, although heroin can also be smoked, snorted, or inhaled.

-In turn, this disrupts the normal functioning of the brain and overcharges the production of dopamine, a chemical which regulates happiness and plays a role in reinforcing behavior.
-The sudden abundance of dopamine in the brain causes a surge of happiness and positivity, the characteristics of a Heroin “rush.”
+This effect disrupts the normal functioning of the brain and overcharges the production of dopamine, a chemical which regulates emotions and plays a role in reinforcing behavior.
+The sudden abundance of dopamine in the brain causes a surge in feelings of happiness and positivity, the characteristics of a Heroin “rush.”
 As the brain begins to adapt to the presence of Heroin, the “rush” gives way to several hours of a dream-like trance.
 These effects of Heroin are so potent that many people become addicted after using the drug only once or twice.

 Help is out there